ftakelait/da-en-machine-translation/README.md

 # Danish-English Neural Machine Translation

+## Introduction
+In this work, we apply two transfoermer models to the EuroParl Danish-English dataset for a translation task.
 This repository contains code for the two models: RoBerta-base--model and transformer-base-model.

 Transformer Base Model:
 1. To train and create tokenizers for the model from scratch run the following code as as example in the "transformer-base-model" directory: